isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_thread_relinquish"></a>tx_thread_relinquish

-Zwalnianie kontroli do innych wątków aplikacji
+Ponowne wymaganie kontrolki do innych wątków aplikacji

 ### <a name="prototype"></a>Prototype